Cascabela thevetia: Uses

-Cascabela thevetia is cultivated as an ornamental plant, and planted as large flowering shrub or small ornamental tree standards in gardens and parks in temperate climates.
-In frost prone areas it is container plant, in the winter season brought inside a greenhouse or as a house plant.
-It tolerates most soils and is drought tolerant.
+Cascabela thevetia is cultivated as an ornamental plant and is commonly planted as a large flowering shrub or small ornamental tree in gardens and parks in temperate climates.
+In frost-prone areas it is usually a container plant and in the winter season is brought inside a greenhouse or home as a house plant.
+It tolerates most soils and is drought-tolerant.